+There are many causes of stretch marks.
 Besides the physical stretching of your skin, stretch marks may also occur due to the increased levels of hormones during pregnancy.
 They attract moisture into the skin, which weakens the bonds between the collagen fibers present in your skin.
 As a result, your skin tears more easily when it gets stretched during pregnancy and a stretch mark forms.

 Not every pregnant woman gets stretch marks, though.
 If your mother didn’t have them, then you might not get them either.
 Some of the most likely places for stretch marks to occur are your abdomen, thighs, breasts, and arms.
 Stretch marks are not limited to pregnancy either.
 They can also occur during puberty or due to rapid weight gain.

 The appearance of post-pregnancy stretch marks can be pretty stressful for new moms.
 Don’t worry, though; stretch marks aren’t some kind of a skin abomination.
 They are natural and with the number of options available for stretch mark treatment, you can always get rid of them.

 Treatment for Stretch Marks